elementary-Inc/blog/_posts/2019-05-17-the-need-for-a-freedesktop-dark-style-preference.md

 Lastly, a dark style preference must be nuanced both in how it is implemented and how it is communicated to users.
 It’s explicitly _not_ a setting between always light and always dark—without the user setting a preference for a dark style, the OS and apps should render exactly how they do today.
 That means if your OS shell (like GNOME Shell) is dark, it should stay dark.
 If your app is usually dark because it’s media-centric (like a photo viewer or video editor), it should keep its look by default.
 If the user sets the dark preference, apps and UI that were previously light should now become dark.

-Similarly, when communicating this preference to users, it shouldn’t be a choice between “light” and “dark.”
+Similarly, when communicating this preference to users, it likely shouldn’t be a choice between “light” and “dark.”
 Instead, it should be phrased as “prefer dark style” or similar.
 In elementary OS, we could use a labeled switch, plus some explanatory copy to further clarify the preference to users.

 ## Working Prototype